itemis/itemis-blog/CheBlog.md

 </project>
 ```

-we register our plugin in the existing `plugins/pom.xml`
+We register our plugin in the existing `plugins/pom.xml`

 ```
 ...